with streamflow discharge 111%

-Weather on the river today will be sunny, with a high near 57. breezy, with a northwest wind 11 to 16 mph, with gusts as high as 32 mph.
+Weather on the river today will be a chance of showers, with thunderstorms also possible after 9am. mostly sunny, with a high near 85. north wind 7 to 13 mph, with gusts as high as 21 mph. chance of precipitation is 30%.

 Temps are expected to range between